meowtec/Imagine/README.md

 ## 'ImageMagick required'

-Since version 0.3.0, you can choose the format of target image.
+Since version 0.3.0, you can choose the format that you want to convert to.
 For example, if you pick a PNG file, you can convert it to JPEG and compress it with MozJPEG optimizer.

 But there is an exception: pngquant on windows can't read JPEG files, so if you want to convert JPEG to PNG, you should install ImageMagick firstly, and add it to your PATH environment variable.